giri021/script_otomasi_sh/README.md

 # script_otomasi_sh
-# include webserver setup and client setup on server
+# Contain webserver setup and client setup on server
 # server is based on apache2 with PHP and Mysql as suppport
 # Thank you